 Because the parents (or at least one of them) would love their baby in due course to know forgiveness and new life as they themselves have experienced it in Jesus Christ.

 It was probably not many years after our Lord’s life on earth that children began to be baptised.
 In the Bible we read on more than one occasion of whole households being baptised when the head of the family believed in Christ.

 To find forgiveness and new life in the Lord Jesus, a child needs to be both taught about him and to see what Christian faith means in action – especially in their parents’ and godparents’ lives.
 Christianity is taught and caught!

-All baptism services contain declarations about Christian belief and practice which parents and godparents promise to do.
+All baptism services contain declarations about Christian belief and practice which parents and Godparents promise to do.
 So it is important that these promises are understood and that they are made honestly.
-In order to be able to live up to their promises, the godparents need to be believing Christians themselves.
-For these reasons and as a sign of their commitment, we ask that at least one of the parents should have been baptised, and that all of the godparents have also been baptised.
+In order to be able to live up to their promises, the Godparents need to be believing Christians themselves.
+For these reasons and as a sign of their commitment, we expect that at least one of the parents should have been baptised (although this is not a requirement), and that all of the Godparents have also been baptised.

 We would expect that children brought for baptism would have at least one parent who is a believer in Christ and that both parents agree that the child would receive a Christian upbringing.
-This would mean, for instance, that one or both parents are coming along to our services on a fairly regular basis, and bringing their child with them, so that he or she can learn to join in the experience of worshipping God together.
+This would mean, for instance, that one or both parents have come along to our services at some point and even on a fairly regular basis, bringing their child with them, so that he or she can learn to join in the experience of worshipping God together.